GB win European relay gold as Harris claims silver

 Relay swimmers Tom Dean, Matt Richards, Freya Colbert and Freya Anderson clocked seven minutes 28.16 seconds to beat France to the title.

-Italian Margherita Panziera clocked 59.40 seconds to beat Harris by 0.06.
+Italian Margherita Panziera clocked 59.40secs to beat Harris by 0.06.

 It is a fourth medal at the championships for the 19-year-old.